emontzkajnl/livability/wp-content/plugins/ajax-load-more-for-acf/README.txt

 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==

+= 1.3.4 - June 5, 2025 =
+* NEW: Adding Ajax Load More as a required plugin.
+* UPDATE: Code cleanup, readme and WP tested version.

 = 1.3.3 - November 11, 2024 =
 * UPDATE: Readme, contributors, WordPress tested version